Bayes Calculations from Quantile Implied Likelihood

-\item \textbf{(Multivariate iid data).} The Bayesian multivariate skew normal distribution is an attractive model that is robust to empirical violations of distributional symmetry.\ However, it has a rather unmanageable likelihood function for parameter estimation purposes (Liseo \&\ Parisi, 2013; Azzalini \&\ Capitiano, 1999).
-Also, in many statistical applications, including those where the ratio ($p/n$) of the number of variables to the sample size is large, it is of interest to perform posterior distribution inferences of the inverse covariance matrix $\boldsymbol{\Omega}=(\omega_{jk})_{p\times p}$ (Fan et al. 2014), which describes the partial correlation $-\omega_{jk} /\sqrt{\omega_{jj}\omega_{kk}}$ between each variable pair $(Y_{j},Y_{k})$ after removing the linear effect of the other $p-2$ variables, for $1\leq j<k\leq p$; and describes the partial variance $1/\omega_{jj}$ of each variable $Y_{j}$ after removing the linear effect of the other $p-1$ variables, for $1\leq j\leq p$ (Pourahmadi, 2011).
-A robust inference method for the inverse covariance matrix was only developed from a frequentist (non-Bayesian)\ perspective (Zhao \&\ Liu, 2014).
-We will show that after approximating the multivariate skew-normal likelihood by a QIL, this model can provide robust and computationally-fast posterior inferences of the inverse-covariance matrix through importance sampling of the posterior distribution, while avoiding computations of costly matrix inverses and nuisance parameters, which in turn simplifies posterior distribution estimation.
+\item \textbf{(Multivariate iid data).} The Bayesian multivariate skew normal distribution is an attractive model which is robust to empirical violations of distributional symmetry.\ However, the model is defined by a likelihood function that is rather unmanageable for parameter estimation purposes \citep{LiseoParisi13,AzzaliniCapitanio99} .
+Also, in many statistical applications, including those where the ratio ($p/n$) of the number of variables to the sample size is large, it is of interest to perform posterior distribution inferences of the inverse covariance matrix $\boldsymbol{\Omega}=(\omega_{jk})_{p\times p}$ \citep[e.g.,][]{FanEtAl14} .
+This matrix describes the partial correlation $-\omega_{jk}/\sqrt {\omega_{jj}\omega_{kk}}$ between $(Y_{j},Y_{k})$ after removing the linear effect of the other $p-2$ variables, for all $1\leq j<k\leq p$; and describes the partial variance $1/\omega_{jj}$ of $Y_{j}$ after removing the linear effect of the other $p-1$ variables, for all $1\leq j\leq p$ \citep{Pourahmadi11} .
+A robust inference method for the inverse covariance matrix was only developed from a frequentist (non-Bayesian)\ perspective \citep{ZhaoLiu14} .
+We will show that after approximating the multivariate skew-normal likelihood by the QIL, this model can provide posterior inferences of the inverse-covariance matrix while ignoring nuisance parameters, through the use of a computationally-fast and simple importance sampling algorithm which avoids costly matrix inversions.